Continued Dispensing of PBS Medicines in Defined Circumstances (Continued Dispensing) initiative

 - don’t supply the medicine.

-- Continued dispensing can only be used once in a 12 month period (per customer, per medicine).
+- Continued dispensing can only be used once in a 12-month period per customer and per medicine.

 - Prescribing medicine will continue to be the responsibility of the patient’s doctor or alternative authorised prescriber.

 - The pharmacist must tell the most recent prescriber in writing, within 24 hours, that the medicine has been supplied.